TotalTechGeek/DiscreteCrypt/readme.md

 #### to

-Will let you send a file to a contact.
+Will let you send a file to different contacts (comma delimited).

 #### open